What Your Skin, Hair, and Nails Say About You

 Hair is lifeless and won’t grow

-Lifeless, dull and dry hair means hair that is devoid of nutrients.
+Lifeless, dull, and dry hair means hair also indicates a nutrient deficiency.
 Your hair needs adequate amounts of protein to grow, ample amounts of B complex vitamins, and plenty of minerals.

 One of the most important minerals is silica.
 Silica makes hair grow to its longest length possible and makes it fuller, with each individual hair stronger and more resilient.
 The best way to take silica is in the form of food grade diatomaceous earth.
 Take one heaping tablespoon daily mixed into beverages, soups, water, or yogurt.
 You should start to see a big difference, even with the sheen, in a few weeks.